 It’s easier than you might think to navigate the Circle City.
-The IndyGo public transportation system has recently introduced Red Line rapid transit buses to get people around more easily than ever.
+The IndyGo public transportation system introduced Red Line rapid transit buses in 2019 to get people around more easily than ever.
 Plus, ride-hailing services are plentiful, dockless electric scooters abound, and electric cars are available to rent.
 Here are some options to help you find your way around town quickly and conveniently.

 How to Ride IndyGo

 Since 1975, the Indianapolis Public Transportation Corporation (more commonly known as IndyGo) has been operating Indianapolis's public bus transit system.
 IndyGo offers 31 fixed routes, which crisscross the entire city and make it simple to find your way wherever you choose to go.

 The Red Line rapid transit electric buses are the latest addition to the IndyGo fleet, traversing a 13-mile north/south route from Broad Ripple through downtown to the University of Indianapolis campus.
 The innovative vehicles that populate the line offer onboard bike storage space, public WiFi access, and phone-charging outlets.
 The Red Line operates from 5 a.m. to 1 a.m.
 Mondays through Fridays, 6 a.m. to 1 a.m. on Saturdays, and 7 a.m. to 10 p.m. on Sundays.
 Rides arrive at platformed stations roughly every 15 minutes.

 To board an IndyGo bus that is not on the Red Line, you will need to have exact change for a single two-hour ride (including transfers), which costs $1.75.
 Alternatively, you could ride with a bus pass.
 The 1-Day pass costs $4.00, the 7-Day pass costs $20.00, and the 31-Day pass costs $60.00.
 Or, you can get 10 trips for $17.50.
 You can buy your pass online here.